 Is there any physical requirement for Annapurna Circuit and Base Camp Trek?

-Anyone who is physically fit can join the Annapurna Circuit with Annapurna Base Camp trek.
+Anyone who is physically fit can join the Annapurna Circuit with the Annapurna Base Camp trek.
 The trek does not require any expert trekking experience.
 However, it will be helpful if you do some basic exercises before your Annapurna Circuit and Base Camp trek.
 You must seek medical advice from your doctor before considering the trek if you have any medical condition.

 Who will receive me at the airport on my arrival?

 Our team representative will be there to welcome you outside of the Arrival section of Tribhuvan International Airport.
-He will be waiting with the name card with your name on it.
+He will be waiting for the name card with your name on it.
 You will be transferred to the pre-chosen hotel after that.

 What kind of accommodation can I expect during the trek?

 Accommodation depends on your preference and budget.
 We can accommodate you according to your choice.
-You can choose from a budget hotel to luxurious five-star services but usually we offer three-star hotel services in our itinerary.
+You can choose from a budget hotel to luxurious five-star services but usually, we offer three-star hotel services in our itinerary.
 However, you will be staying in tea houses/lodges with basic facilities during the trek.
 We also offer sleeping bags if required, but it’s always a good idea to carry a personal sleeping bag.
 Depending on the availability and prior booking, we provide you with single and double rooms.
 It is quite difficult to get a single room during the peak season so we recommend you book early.

 Can I extend my trek?